Timber mafia: Indonesia

 The forests of Borneo have faced illegal logging which threatens livelihood and the ecosystem.

 Romania

 The forest industry in Romania is dominated by a “timber mafia” or a “forest mafia.”
 Half of all Romanian timber is illegally harvested.
 Those who cross the timber mafia or attempt to enforce Romania’s forest laws are targeted for retribution.

+Corruption is a deep rooted issue in Romania that attracts foreign timber companies such as HS Timber which has been implicated in the illegal timber trade, leading Ikea to end sourcing from them.
+Romania is facing European Commission scrutiny for its failure to halt illegal logging, highlighting the critical situation.